Kazhuu/tut_master_thesis/README.md

 ## Softwares used

 Thesis tex files are written with [TexStudio](https://www.texstudio.org/).
-Pictures are done with the [Inkscape](https://inkscape.org/en/) and are located under pictures folder.
+Pictures are done with [Inkscape](https://inkscape.org/en/) and are located under pictures folder.
 All pictures have original svg files associated with them.
 UML diagrams under uml folder are written and drawn using [PlantUML](http://plantuml.com/).
 Presentation under presentation folder is a command-line based markdown presentation with ASCII pictures and it's done with [mdp](https://github.com/visit1985/mdp).

 ## Copyright